geersch/nestjs-getting-started/docs/06-business-logic.md

 }
 ```

 **Remark**: This course is not about writing business logic.
-In a real-world application you would tackle this in a different way.
+In a real-world application, you would tackle this differently.
 Perhaps the domain is complex enough to warrant applying domain-driven design (DDD).
-In that case you could model the domain, introduce entities, value objects, aggregrates...etc.
-For our purposes we want a simple solution which does not distracts us from the main goal of the course.
+In that case, you could model the domain, introduce entities, value objects, aggregates...etc.
+For our purpose, we want a simple solution that does not distract us from the main goal of the course.

 The last thing we need to do is to inject the quote service in the controller and update the route handlers.